jostylr/role-dnd-hybrid/src/skills.md

 Hopefully, most of these are fairly obvious to use.
 But here are a few comments that will no doubt grow over time.

-#### Mental
+* Mental-Nature includes not only stuff about knowing plants, etc, but also the daytime cycles, etc, with a challenge of 5 for Nature roll to know the time, 10 for Nature roll to know north.

-* Nature includes not only stuff about knowing plants, etc, but also the daytime cycles, etc, with a challenge of 5 for Nature roll to know the time, 10 for Nature roll to know north.
+* Awareness-Perception.
+This deals generally with tingling of senses, but also spotting stuff and reading lips, both of which are suitable special sub-skills.